Violating a Restraining Order in Las Vegas, Nevada

 Common Defenses Against a Restraining Order Violation Charge

-Adras & Altig will defend you against charges that you have violated a temporary or extended protective order issued in Clark County, Nevada.
+Adras & Altig, Attorneys at Law will defend you against charges that you have violated a temporary or extended protective order issued in Clark County, Nevada.
 Criminal defense attorneys Paul Adras and Steve Altig are reputable and respected defense attorneys.
 They work together on each case handled by the firm.
 They have the reputations and working relationships in Clark County courts necessary to be fully heard by prosecutors when the defense attorneys propose a reduction or modification of a charge involving a violation of a restraining order.

 Typical defenses against charges of violating a restraining order center on: